Ranbir Kapoor & Alia Bhatt Don't Want To Become Like Saif-Kareena & John-Bipasha!

 All's NOT WELL Inside The Bachchan Clan?
 A MYSTERY Around Aishwarya Rai Bachchan's ABSENCE Is Solved

 On the work front, apart from Brahmastra, Alia will be seen next in Sadak 2 and Takht.
-Ranbir, on the other hand will be seen next in Shamshera alongside Sanjay Dutta and Vaani Kapoor.
+Ranbir, on the other hand, will be seen in Shamshera alongside Sanjay Dutt and Vaani Kapoor.
 The actor is also in talks with Kabir Singh director, Sandeep Reddy Vanga.
 However, none of the parties have confirmed their collaboration for any project yet!